Disney Plus guide

 Disney Plus: Marvel TV shows and movies

-The first of these MCU shows will be Falcon and The Winter Soldier (starring Anthony Mackie and Sebastian Stan), coming in Q3 / Fall 2020, around a year after Disney Plus goes live.
+The first of these MCU shows will be The Falcon and The Winter Soldier (starring Anthony Mackie and Sebastian Stan), reportedly coming in August, around a year after Disney Plus goes live.
 It'll be six episodes long, and will feature the return of Civil War's Helmut Zemo (Daniel Bruhl).
+After that will be WandaVision, also coming in 2020, featuring Scarlet Witch (Elizabeth Olsen) and Vision (Paul Bettany).

 Interestingly, there's also going to be a Marvel TV show that puts a different spin on the MCU.
 Called Marvel's What If...?, the animated series is based on a comics series where reality played out a little differently for our favorite superheroes and villains.
 Like how would Agent Peggy Carter have fared if she'd taken the super soldier serum instead of Steve Rogers?
 Many Marvel actors will be reprising their roles for this anthology show, making it much more than just a weird curio.